Minimal Ingredients for Reward Assignment from Expert Demonstrations: Further Discussion on Reward Computation

-We describe a general framework for constructing proximity-based reward functions through temporally indexed windows over expert trajectories.
-This formulation abstracts over temporal alignment strategies by allowing flexible parameterization of comparison windows, and provides the foundation for the specific heuristics introduced in Section~\ref{sec:simple}.
+We describe a general framework for constructing proximity-based reward functions using temporally indexed windows over expert trajectories.
+The framework makes explicit the correspondence rule $\mathcal{W}(t)$ that selects which expert states are eligible for comparison at each agent timestep $t$.